GrahamChalfant/Graham_Portfolio/README.md

 ### [Advanced Data Analysis: Regression Variable Selection ](https://github.com/GrahamChalfant/Advanced_Data_Analysis_Project)

+This project challenged my team and I to answer the following questions based on the SkillCraft_Dataset.csv:

+Question 1: What affects the expert level?
+How can the players improve their level?
+Question 2: Are there any identifiable sets or “groups” of players within the data?
+If so, what are their distinguishing features?
+Question 3: Investigate the association of the different variables.
+How many hidden factors are related to these characteristics?
+Can you interpret these factors?

+The SkillSet_Dataset file contains video game telemtric data from a cognitive study of a Complex SKill Leaning project.
+I was in charge of answering the first question.
+I accomplished this by the analysis featured below.

 The image displayed below is the r-squared associated with each predictor variable, in descending order.

 ![R-sqaured by Variable](https://user-images.githubusercontent.com/70036009/129126071-91d66901-c239-4499-8837-e1a6abe405db.png)